scp756-221/course-site/docs/a6/page.md

 measures will fluctuate; simply record a value that seems close to the median for the training phases of the run.
 We are interested in big-picture differences, not subtle variations.

-Record the values in the top row of Table&nbsp;1 of your [submission document](#submission-document).
+Record the values in the top rows of Table&nbsp;1 of your [submission document](#submission-document).

 Pay attention to the rounding and recording requirements.
 We are looing for high-level patterns, which can be obscured by recording too many figures.